-Money is the root of many family problems!
-But, loans to family members can be good – if you protect yourself.
+Be careful about loaning money to family, because money is the root of many family problems.
+Lending family money can be helpful to them if you protect yourself and them by getting a promissory note.
 These tips will help you lend money, get it back, and increase the chances your relationship will stay strong.

 Memory hiccups are normal in everyday life, and practically guaranteed when it comes to financial loan agreements and repayments!
 Here are five ways to give a loan to a family member without running into problems later…